1. Why do we have to pay a fee for Drivers Education?

 For the 2015 - 2016 school year, the actual cost to provide Drivers Education classes is $250.00 per student, (30 hours of classroom instruction and 6 hours behind the wheel).
 The State has provided funding at a rate of $163.00 per 9th grade student.
 Because of the significant difference, the school system had to establish a fee to offset the costs associated with the program.

-The $50.00 fee will be collected by the instructor on the first day of the class.
+At this time the fee for Driver's Education will be waived.
+The $XX.xx fee will be collected by the instructor on the first day of the class.

 The fee and registration reserves the spot for the student.
 If a student drops out of the class and/or can not complete the class for other reasons then the space can not be filled with another student.
 For that reason, once a fee is paid, it is important for the student to complete the class the first time.
 Refunds will not be available once the class has started.